hamed-abdelhaq/mlops-demos/orchestration-ml-pipelines/README.md

 + Very active Community  (> 10k Github star)
 + Prefect Cloud/Prefect Server

-Prefect Orion (aka Prefect 2.0) has a substantial improvement over Prefect 1.0 to support the dynamic and scalable workloads  of the modern data stack, in particular when applied on the DAC pipeline architecture.
+Prefect Orion (aka Prefect 2.0) has a substantial improvement over Prefect 1.0 to support the dynamic and scalable workloads  of the modern data stack.

 With the help of its new asynchronous engine, Prefect offers a simple approach to convert any function into a unit of work that can be monitored and managed through orchestration regulations.